timotejroiko/astrologico-docs/index.md

 ## GET vs POST

-There are two differences between `GET` requests and `POST` requests.
+There are two differences between `GET` and `POST` requests.
 In `GET` requests, array parameters should be pipe-delimited query strings, and the API key should be a query-string as well.
 In `POST` requests, array parameters should be JSON arrays, and the API key should be in the `Authorization` header.

 | GET  | POST |
 | --- | --- |